C-Loftus/Starling/docs/src/command.md

 Command mode executes key presses, commands defined in the config file,  short dictations, or window control commands.
 Command mode is indicated with an orange icon on the system tray.

 ## Usage and customizing
 Starling comes with a sample config file.
 If you just want to use keyboard commands you do not need to modified anything.
-If you want to use custom natural language commands, you will need to edit the [config file](../../config.yaml) to include the applications you will be using and what words you wish to do what actions.
+If you want to use custom natural language commands, you will need to edit the config file to include the applications you will be using and what words you wish to do what actions.

 When setting up the config file  you will need to know the names of the applications as they appear to the OS.
-If you do not know this, you use a [script](../../get_app_name.sh)
+If you do not know this, you can use a provided script.
 ```bash
 cd Starling
 # use chmod to make sure it is executable.
 Only need to do this once